Heart of Westwood

 Solution

-We designed Heart of Westwood, a multimodal mobility hub that transforms a car centric site into a connected, people centered transit destination.
+We designed Heart of Westwood as a multimodal mobility hub that transforms a car centric site into a connected, people centered transit destination.

-Rather than keeping the site dominated by parking, the concept reorganizes it around mobility, comfort, and support.
-Parking is consolidated underground, while the rest of the site is repurposed into a layered commuter experience connected directly to the future Metro D-Line and surrounding bus infrastructure.
-This shift turns an underused parking asset into a higher value public mobility hub for Westwood.
+Instead of leaving the site dominated by above ground parking, the concept reorganizes it around mobility, comfort, and support.
+Parking is consolidated underground, while the rest of the structure and surrounding site are repurposed into a layered commuter experience connected directly to the future Metro D-Line and nearby bus infrastructure.

 Underground

-The underground level retains parking while adding a direct connection to the Metro D-Line station, creating a more seamless relationship between driving, walking, and rail.
+The underground level retains parking while adding a direct tunnel connection to the Metro D-Line station.
+This creates a more seamless relationship between driving, walking, and rail.
+It also allows the site to preserve parking capacity while freeing the upper levels for higher value public and mobility uses.

 Ground Level

-The ground level serves as the hub’s main circulation and transit layer, with bus access, entry points, waiting areas, and support spaces designed to make movement clearer, easier, and more comfortable.
+The ground level serves as the main circulation and transit layer.
+It includes bus access, entry points, waiting areas, micromobility connections, dining, rider support spaces, and clear paths through the hub.
+This level is designed to make transfers easier and reduce the confusion that often comes with moving between modes.

 Terrace

-The terrace provides a calmer upper level environment with seating, greenery, rest areas, and a café, turning waiting into a more restorative and useful part of the commuter experience.
+The terrace provides a calmer upper level environment with seating, greenery, rest areas, and café space.
+Instead of treating waiting as wasted time, the terrace turns it into a more restorative and useful part of the commuter experience.

 Key Features